pydanny/pydanny-event-notes/DjangoConEurope2013/advanced_postgresql.rst

 * PostgreSQL has a huge range of built-in types
 * Most can be used natively in Django
 * You can find libraries to support them.

+Example:

+    * citext
+    * case insensitive text
+    * ignores case on comparisons for a field